warehouse-web/warehouse/content/shop/2020-04-11-portal-004-exercise-and-coloring-book.md

   - text: Add to cart
     type: cart-button
   - body: >-
-      \-- scroll down to download the PDF --

       _PORTAL 004_ | Exercise and coloring book for children is the result of _PORTAL 004_,  a workshop in which children from the public primary school OBS Twiske, under the supervision of students of the MA Fashion Strategy,